anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The only real valuable thing is intuition.
+Quote: The greatest healing therapy is friendship and love.

-By: Albert Einstein
+By: Hubert Humphrey